Spring 2001 Fellows

 VERONIKA GAGOVIC is a member of a private practice in Wausau, WI.

 Veronika was born in Bosnia.
 After war broke out, her family was persecuted because of its mixed heritage, but she achieved some protection when she became translator for a senior NATO field commander.
 She escaped Bosnia to live with a host family in Naperville, Illinois.

 Veronika completed a residency in internal medicine at Indiana University School of Medicine and worked as a hospitalist at Clarian North, Indianapolis.
-She was a gastroenterology fellow at the University of Wisconsin in Madison and just graduated from GI Fellowship and is joining a .
+She was a gastroenterology fellow at the University of Wisconsin in Madison before joining a private practice.